 More than veggies grow at this farm!

-Each day, campers will participate in a variety of small group activities facilitated by their camp counselor as well as child-led freeplay opportunities.
+Each day, campers will participate in a variety of outdoor activities facilitated by camp counselors as well as child-led freeplay opportunities.
+Weekly themes bring excitement and variety to the camp program.
 No matter the week they are signed up to attend, every camper will participate in the following weekly activities: